silvershotm1/seattle-301n4/class-10-recap-pair-project/README.md

+# Class 10

+## Daily Plan
+- server.js: what is it?
+- 201 group refactor

 # Assignment for Class 10 - Pair Project

 Apply what you've learned.
 With a pair, dive into a new code base.
 Learn your way around, and refactor the app with the principles you've learned over the past 2 weeks.